F-rating: Bath Film Festival 2014: first implementation

-Seventeen of the forty-two films received the F-Rating, included the First World War drama Testament of Youth, based on Vera Brittain’s memoir, and director Jean-Marc Vallée's true-life tale Wild, starring Reese Witherspoon.
+Seventeen of the forty-two films received the F-Rating, included the First World War drama Testament of Youth, based on Vera Brittain's memoir of the same name, and director Jean-Marc Vallée's true-life tale Wild, starring Reese Witherspoon.
 Women's magazines Marie Claire and Elle both gave positive coverage to the rating and programme, which were also mentioned in UK Culture Minister Ed Vaizey's weekly bulletin.

 Subsequent implementation

 In February 2015, the Bath Comedy Festival announced that it would be the UK's first F-rated comedy festival, with performers including Viv Groskop and Helen Lederer.
 In March 2015, Komedia Bath arranged a meeting to encourage all Bath festivals, including the Bath Festival of Children's Literature and Bath International Music Festival, and arts organisations to make Bath the first F-rated city.

 The 2015 Bath Film Festival programme was 45% F-rated, and attracted more attention.
-In 2015, all the independent cinemas and film festivals in the UK were invited to join the F-Rating with dozens signing up to F-rated their programme.
+In 2015, all the independent cinemas and film festivals in the UK were invited to join the F-Rating, with dozens signing up to F-rated their programme.
 In 2016, The Barbican became the 40th organisation to adopt the rating.

 F-rated keyword added to IMDb

 In January 2017, the F-rated keyword was added to IMDb.
-By March 2017, there were over 22,400 films on IMDb tagged with the F-rated keyword.
+By March 2017, there were more than 22,400 films on IMDb tagged with the F-rated keyword.
 The rating was defended by GQ Magazine.